delphicventurescode/mjolnir_poeto_book_series/oldbooks_newbooks/README.md

 .
 The Dead Japanese Poets' Society Poetry Book

 .
-The Jewel in the Crown
+The Jewel in the Crown, New and Improved

 ## Old books